callumflack/callum-flack-design/pages/_posts/the-substation-arts-centre-website.md

 link: https://thesubstation.org.au/
 assets:
   cover: https://res.cloudinary.com/pw-img-cdn/image/upload/v1513222499/okok/thesubstation-hero-THIS_baprpq.jpg
-tags:
-  - Branding
-  - UI
-  - code
 nextProject: /work/primary-healthcare-network
 nextProjectTitle: Primary Healthcare Network
+tags:
+  - design
+  - frontend
 ---

 The Substation wanted scale their digital marketing but were stuck with a Wordpress site that was hard to customise.
 I rebuilt their platform for efficiency, flexibility and performance.
 As we progressed, I came to understand their vision and evolved their digital branding to match.